Legal

 • Legitimate interests: replying to enquiries, protecting the site from abuse, basic service administration.

-• Contract: where you engage me for paid services.
+• Contract: where you engage me for paid services, including quotes, invoicing, payment administration, and delivery of agreed work.

 Cookies and tracking